 But how did it all start?
 How did these five blokes become the Rolling Stones?

-It all happened 54 years ago in London when five ordinary guys came together to form a rock n’ roll band.
-Funny enough two of the band members, Mick Jagger and Keith Richards had met ten years earlier in primary school.
-It was 1960 when Jagger and Richards ran into each other and bonded over the love of American R&B and Blues as well as having a mutual friend in guitarist Dick Taylor.
+It all happened over 50 years ago in London, when five ordinary guys came together to form a rock n’ roll band.
+Funny enough, two of the band members, Mick Jagger and Keith Richards had met ten years earlier in primary school.
+It was 1961 when Jagger and Richards became reacquainted and bonded over the love of American R&B and Blues as well as having a mutual friend in guitarist Dick Taylor.
 Soon enough Richards had joined the band Jagger and Taylor were in called the Blues Boys.
 During this time a blues band, Alexis Korner’s Blues Incorporated, had made it onto the blues scene and gave experience to future band member Brian Jones.
 Eventually Jones started his own Blues Inc. band with drummer Charlie Watts.
 As a side project Jagger and Richards began to jam with Jones which lead to Jagger being featured as the singer of Blues Inc.

 Now in a side project we had Brian Jones, Mick Jagger, Keith Richards along with drummer Tony Chapman jammin’ so hard that they decided to make a demo tape and send it to EMI Records; unfortunately for EMI they rejected the demo.
 Things get a little confusing and Taylor leaves to go to the Royal College of Art and the guys officially form a band and call themselves the Rolling Stones in honor of a Muddy Waters song.

 The Rolling Stones Were The Anti-Beatles